moveit/moveit.ros.org/install-moveit2/source/index.markdown

 ### Source the Colcon Workspace

-Setup your environment - you can do this every time you work with this particular source install of the code, or you can add this to your ``.bashrc`` (recommended):
+Setup your environment - you can do this every time you work with this particular source install of the code, or you can add this to your ``.bashrc`` (recommended) using `echo $COLCON_WS/install/setup.bash >> ~/.bashrc` :

     source $COLCON_WS/install/setup.bash